-Yoy need to enable CORS if the sample webpage is not served from the same origin host URL as the API Gateway, see Cross-Origin Resource Sharing (CORS) on page 26.
+You need to enable CORS if the sample webpage is not served from the same origin host URL as the API Gateway, see Cross-Origin Resource Sharing (CORS) on page 22.

-No WebRTC connection through a symmetric NAT firewall
+WebRTC connection through a symmetric NAT firewall

 WebRTC cannot create a connection through a symmetric NAT firewall without using a TURN (Traversal Using Relays around NAT) server.
-Currently, the API Gateway does not support using a TURN server.

-Check with your system administrator if you are behind a symmetric NAT firewall, or run the test described here: Am I behind a Symmetric NAT?2.
+Check with your system administrator if you are behind a symmetric NAT firewall, or run the test described here: Am I behind a Symmetric NAT?3.